deusx7/deusx7.github.io/Posts/TryHackMe_Writeups/Writeups/Steel_Mountain/Steel_Mountain.md

 This will then enumerate and print out results.
 ![](images/20230913095820.png)

-The one we are interested in it the one with the "CanRestart"  option set to True, which indicates that our current user has permissions to restart that service.
+The result we are interested in it the one with the "CanRestart"  option set to True, which indicates that our current user has permissions to restart that service.

 ![](images/20230913100109.png)
 As we can see from the image above we have a modifiable path and write permissions to that directory.
 This means we can replace the ASCService.exe file there with our maliciously crafted payload using msfvenom.